SEIR-7-06/ajax-and-apis/starter_code/weather_api/readme.md

 6. **Hint** - you can request that the temperature units come back in either Metric or Imperial formats: https://openweathermap.force.com/s/article/switching-between-temperature-units-2019-10-24-21-47-24
 7. **Bonus:** Implement a feature that allows the user to select what temperature unit they'd like their data to come back in (Farenheit, Celcius, Kelvin)
 8. **Bonus:** Add an `<img>` icon that reflects the weather code from the API response: https://openweathermap.org/weather-conditions
 9. **Bonus:** Add a function that will run if there is an error with the request.
 Display an error message if this is the case.
+	- **Hint** Look up `.catch()`

 ## Hints
-Here's what a sample URL will look like:
+Here's what a sample URL may look like.
+Note!
+You will have to supply your own API Key:

 ```js
 'http://api.openweathermap.org/data/2.5/weather?q=Chicago&units=imperial&appid=02e84210a52ed716535f02989864d080'